 We believe that every child in Devon should have the best possible start in life and the opportunity to thrive.
 We are committed to ensuring children and families receive the right support, at the right time, and in the right place.

 We work with nearly 5,000 children and young people and their families every year, including 700 in care and 440 older care leavers.

 At the beginning of 2020, Ofsted carried out a three-week inspection of our Children’s Services.
 The overall judgement was ‘inadequate’.
+After learning the outcome of the inspection, we sent a letter to our partners that outlined the details of the report, while Ofsted communicated the findings to Devon’s young people.
 You can read the full report on the Ofsted website.

 We need to do some things better

 It’s our collective responsibility, as a partnership, to improve the life chances of all children and young people in Devon.